Getting Pregnant After a LEEP Process – Risks to Be Aware of

-Wanting to start a family is a beautiful feeling.
-It’s only natural to want everything to go smoothly, especially your pregnancy and the delivery of your baby.
-But if you’re told that you need to undergo a procedure called LEEP before you can conceive, don’t panic.
+Couples who are planning to start a family, it’s only natural that they will want everything to go smoothly.
+If you have been trying to conceive for a long time with no success, your doctor may suggest you undergo a LEEP procedure.
+But you need not panic.
 There is no reason to fear that a LEEP will decrease your chances of getting pregnant or have a negative effect on your fertility.

 LEEP or Loop Electrosurgical Excision Procedure is a procedure that is done to treat a pre-cancerous cervix.
 The doctor will use an electrically charged wire loop to remove the affected cells from your cervix while you are under local anaesthesia.
-Although it might sound daunting, it is not a major medical operation, and you can go home on the same day.
+Although it might sound daunting, it is not a major medical operation, and if there are no complications, your doctor will discharge you the same day.

-Is it Easier to Get Pregnant After LEEP Procedure?
+Is It Easier to Get Pregnant After a LEEP Procedure?

-Many women usually get anxious about whether LEEP affects their chances of getting pregnant in the future.
-If you look up LEEP on the internet, you might see articles related to miscarriage and infertility.
-But the fact is that although there is a slight increase in the potential for pregnancy complications after LEEP, most women do not have any sort of problems with getting pregnant.
-If your doctor is too rash with his excision during LEEP, it can lead to some scarring which can affect future pregnancy, but the good news is that there are various treatment options for you to still get pregnant and deliver a healthy baby.
+Many women usually wonder (and get anxious) whether LEEP affects their chances of getting pregnant in the future.
+The fact is that although there is a slight increase in the potential for pregnancy complications after LEEP, most women do not face any trouble getting pregnant.
+If an excision during LEEP leads to some scarring, it can affect a future pregnancy, but the good news is that there are various treatment options for women to still get pregnant and deliver a healthy baby.

 Risks Associated With Pregnancy After a LEEP

-There are risks that are associated in the recovery period of a LEEP procedure.
+There are certain risks associated with the recovery period of a LEEP procedure.
 There is no reason to believe that you will definitely undergo them, but it is still important to keep them in mind as precautions.

 1. Cervical Incompetence